House fails to overturn Trump's veto on emergency declaration repeal

 Breaking News Emails

-WASHINGTON —The House on Tuesday failed to override President Donald Trump’s veto of the Democratic measure to repeal his emergency declaration on the southern border.
+WASHINGTON — House Democrats on Tuesday failed to override President Donald Trump’s veto of a measure to repeal his emergency declaration on the southern border.

-House Democrats failed to overturn Trump’s veto in a 248-181 vote, falling short of the two-thirds majority required to overturn a presidential veto.
+The 248-181 vote fell short of the two-thirds majority required to overturn a presidential veto.
 The GOP-controlled Senate would also be unlikely to reach that threshold, with Republican leaders there showing no inclination to bring it up for a vote in any case.

 President Trump vetoes congressional bill to block emergency declarationMarch 16, 201902:45